anujitdeb/AnujitDeb/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on an e-learning platform
+-  https://AnujitDeb.github.io/portfolio/ this is my portfolio.**

-- 🌱 I’m currently learning **CP Algorithms and Laravel**
+- 🌱 I’m currently learning **CP Algorithms and Laravel.**

 - 👯 I’m looking to collaborate on **OpenSource Projects**